tqian/gst_tmle/README.md

 ### 3. Run "make plot - GST_TMLE paper.R"

-This file makes the figures in the paper: Figure 1, Figure 2, Figure F.1, Figure F .2.
+This file makes the figures in the paper: Figure 1, Figure 2, Figure F.1, Figure F.2.

 ## To reproduce "ARE from theory" in Table 3, Table G.1, Table G.2: